Migrant worker: Middle East

+When chattel slavery was abolished in the Arabian Peninsula by the 1960s, it was succeeded by the Kafala system.

 In 1973, an oil boom in the Persian Gulf region, which includes the Gulf Cooperation Council (GCC), created an unprecedented demand for labor in the oil, construction and industrial sectors.

 Development demanded a labor force.
 This demand was met by foreign workers, primarily those from the Arab states, with a later shift to those from Asian countries.
 A rise in the standards of living for citizens of Middle Eastern countries also created a demand for domestic workers in the home.

 Since the 1970s, foreign workers have become a large percentage of the population in most nations in the Persian Gulf region.
 Growing competition with nationals in the job sector, along with complaints regarding treatment of foreign workers, have led to rising tensions between the national and foreign populations in these nations.

 Remittances are becoming a prominent source of external funding for countries that contribute foreign workers to the countries of the GCC.
 On average, the top recipients globally are India, the Philippines, and Bangladesh.
 In 2001, $72.3 billion was sent as remittances to the countries of origin of foreign workers, equivalent to 1.3% of the world GDP.
 The source of income remains beneficial as remittances are often more stable than private capital flows.
 Despite fluctuations in the economy of GCC countries, the amount of dollars in remittances is usually stable.

 The spending of remittances is seen in two ways.
 Principally, remittances are sent to the families of guest workers.
 Though often put towards consumption, remittances are also directed to investment.
 Investment is seen to lead to the strengthening of infrastructure and facilitating international travel.

 With this jump in earnings, one benefit that has been seen is the nutritional improvement in households of migrant workers.
 Other benefits are the lessening of underemployment and unemployment.

 In detailed studies of Pakistani migrants to the Middle East in the early 1980s, the average foreign worker was of age 25–40 years.
 70 percent were married, while only 4 percent were accompanied by families.
 Two thirds hailed from rural areas, and 83 percent were production workers.
 At the time, 40 percent of Pakistan's foreign exchange earnings came from its migrant workers.